 Total Mastectomy for Breast Cancer

 A total mastectomy is a surgical procedure designed to treat breast cancer by removing an entire breast, including the breast tissue, nipple, areola and skin.
-Also known as simple mastectomy, this approach may be appropriate for a patient who has been diagnosed with multiple or extensive areas of ductal carcinoma in situ within a single breast.
+Also known as simple mastectomy, this approach may be appropriate for a patient with extensive cancer not favorable to a lumpectomy or partial mastectomy.
 Some patients also opt for a total mastectomy over breast-conserving procedures like lumpectomy for added peace of mind.
 Others elect to undergo the procedure as a preventive measure – even though they have not been diagnosed with breast cancer –because they have been identified as having a genetic predisposition or are otherwise at high risk for developing the condition.

 For help in deciding on the best possible treatment approach, a breast cancer patient can turn to The Don & Erika Wallace Comprehensive Breast Program at Moffitt Cancer Center, which is administered by a highly acclaimed team of experts.
 This multispecialty tumor board collaboratively evaluates each patient’s case and makes individualized, evidence-based recommendations.
 Our tailored approach to breast cancer treatment is just one of the many ways in which Moffitt has distinguished itself as a premier cancer center.